As the hiking saying goes, “My eyes were in my feet.” But in this case, I would have to say that my eyes were in my feet AND my hands.

 For once, I was glad that I hadn’t done my research before I set out.
 That might sound clueless, but let me explain: As I approached my first visit to Zion in October, it was The Narrows hike along the Virgin River that had my full attention.
 That was the “must” hike for me on this trip, and Angels Landing was a recommended side trip.

-So, I’ll admit to not being slightly unprepared for the strenuous hike up Angels Landing, although I did take the advice of a friend and bought climbing gloves before the trip.
+So, I’ll admit to being slightly unprepared for the strenuous hike up Angels Landing, although I did take the advice of a friend and bought climbing gloves before the trip.
 I knew there would be some chains; I just didn’t realize how many.

 And as a regular hiker, I guess I didn’t believe that the five-mile round-trip hike could be all that difficult.
 I had done many longer and steeper hikes in the past, including rim-to-rim in the Grand Canyon, and Humphreys Peak, Arizona’s highest mountain.